West Polesia Transboundary Biosphere Reserve: Geography

 The reserve covers an area of 263,016 hectares: 139,917 hectares of the area are in Poland, 75,075 hectares are in Ukraine, and 48,024 hectares are in Belarus.
 It includes a core area, as well as a buffer and transition zone which make up a majority of the reserve.
 According to the Krugloye government, it is the "biggest protected natural reserve in the Central European Biogeographical Region."

 The region contains more than 100 lakes, including 62 in Poland, 28 in Ukraine, and more than 20 in Belarus.
 There are both boreal coniferous forests and temperate zone deciduous forests on the reserve, as well as marshes, meadows, swamps, and peat bogs.

 The Polish Łęczna Lakeland Landscape Park and Sobibór Landscape Park are located on the reserve.
 The railway line from Brest, Belarus to Włodawa, Poland runs through the region's forests.
-The reserve's administrative offices are located in the Poleski National Park in Poland, the Shatskyi National Nature Park in Ukraine, and the Pribuzskoye Polesie in Belarus.
+The reserve's administrative offices are located in the Poleski National Park in Poland, the Shatskyi National Nature Park in Ukraine, and the Pribuzskoye Polesia in Belarus.

 Flora and fauna

 The reserve is home to endangered species identified by Poland, Belarus and Ukraine, as well as internationally designated endangered species, including the Aquatic warbler (Acrocephalus paludicola) bird.
 The Marsh Sandpiper (Tringa stagnatilis) and Eurasian crane (Grus grus) species of birds also use the area as a breeding ground.

 The region covers important migratory pathways for birds, including a north–south pathway from the White Sea to the Baltic Sea to the Mediterranean Sea, and east–west migration.
-The plant species Silene lituanica and Festuca polessica are native to the area.
+The plant species Atocion armeria and Festuca polessica are native to the area.

 Population and culture

 As of 2019, there are an estimated 68,000 people that live within the reservation's buffer and transition zones.
 Culturally, the area mixes both eastern and western European influences.
 The economy is mainly driven by agriculture, forestry, fishing, tourism and recreation.
-The reserve also hosts wooden architecture and buildings that are traditional to the Polesie region.
+The reserve also hosts wooden architecture and buildings that are traditional to the Polesia region.